yiyus/lma/README.md

 * Residual below specified tolerance
 * Relative change in parameters or residual below specified tolerance
 * Stagnation with maximum damping factor

+### Choice of loss function

+The standard $L_2$ loss function calculates the loss as the square of the residual.
+Its corresponding weight matrix is the identity.
+Moreover, if an individual scaling factor is defined for each residual, this loss function can be used for the solution of *weighted least-squares* problems.

+Robust loss functions provide mechanisms to mitigate the effect of outliers in fitting data:

+* **Huber** Equivalent to $L_2$ for small residuals and linear for larger residuals
+* **Cauchy** Strongly down-weights large outliers
+* **L1-Soft** Smooth approximation of $L_1$ loss that behaves like $L_2$ for small residuals
+* **Tukey** Redescending M-estimator that completely rejects extreme outliers (but it may lead to convergence issues if scaling is not chosen well)
+* **Welsh** Another redescending M-estimator, smoother than Tukey's in its rejection
+* **Fair** Less sensitive to large errors than L2, but not redescending
+* **Arctan** Limits maximum loss of single residuals

 ### Normalized damping factor